Why should I wear a bite plate?

-- At first the Lip Bumper will feel a little bulky to your lip.
-It's the pressure of the lower lip against the wire or plastic pad that helps to move the molars back, these teeth may be sensitive for the first few days.
+- At first, the lip bumper will feel a little bulky on your lip.
+It’s the pressure of the lower lip against the wire or plastic pad that helps to move the molars back, these teeth may be sensitive for the first few days.

 Now we have to work together to stabilize the results of your treatment.
 You will need to wear your retainers to protect your investment.
 Retainers prevent the teeth from moving back to their original position.
 You will need to wear your retainers to keep your teeth straight.